andycroll/andycroll.com/_posts/2018/2018-01-07-extract-conditionals-into-well-named-methods.md

 In a simpler example, I might not even bother with this kind of refactoring, but here it serves as a nice documentation technique and clarifies the logic in the conditional.

-In a more complex case, where a coffee shop had much more functionality (more than just being good) you might further refactor each of the different coffee shops into subclasses.
+In a more complex case, where a coffee shop has much more functionality (more than just being good or not) you might further refactor each of the different coffee shops into subclasses.